Jagger Jones: NASCAR series

+Open-wheel career

 On November 2, 2021, it was announced that Jones would make his open-wheel racing debut in the U.S. F2000 National Championship driving for Cape Motorsports in 2022.
+He finished fourth in the standings with one win and four further podiums to his name, being awarded the rookie of the year title.

 On September 7, 2022, Cape Motorsports announced that Jones would move up the Road to Indy ladder to Indy NXT in 2023.
+The season proved to be a challenge, as Jones scored just one top five finish - a second place at Detroit - and ended the year thirteenth in points.

+Sportscar career

+Jones made his prototype racing debut in the IMSA VP Racing SportsCar Challenge at the back end of 2023, driving an LMP3 car for Remstar Racing at Road Atlanta.
+He would qualify on pole for both races, though a self-inflicted collision in race one and a mechanical problem in race two exterminated his podium chances.

+The following year, Jones returned to the SportsCar Challenge, sweeping the weekend at St. Petersburg by winning both races from pole position.

 Personal life

 Jones is a third generation driver.
 His grandfather, Parnelli, won the 1963 Indianapolis 500, while his father, P. J., raced in NASCAR, CART, and sports cars, winning the 1993 24 Hours of Daytona.
 He is an alumnus of Notre Dame Preparatory High School in Scottsdale, Arizona.
 Jones is a Dean's List Business major at High Point University, NC.
 Jones has a younger sibling, Jace, who also races.